IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 #### 1:54.2.3 Updating events option

 This option consents to include in the notification events also the updating and deleting of the Resources which could be subscribed.
-In an XDS enviroment, this option permits to consider the updating and deleting events determinated by Update Document Set [ITI-57] transaction operations or by Remove Metadata [ITI-62] transaction operations.
+In an XDS enviroment, this option permits to consider the updating and deleting events determinated by Update Document Set [ITI-57] transaction operations or by Remove Metadata [ITI-62] transaction operations to DocumentEntry, Folder, and SubmissionSet Objects.

-The Resource Notification Broker that supports this option
+The Resource Notification Broker that supports this option shall support the Subscription define in section [Subscription with Updating events option]().

-The Resource Notification Subscriber that supports this option
+The Resource Notification Subscriber that supports this option shall support the Subscription define in section [Subscription with Updating events option]().

-The Resource Notification Publisher that supports this option
+The Resource Notification Publisher that supports this option shall also support for the Resource Publish [ITI-111] transaction the trigger events define in section [Updating events option]().

 <a name="Pull-notification"> </a>